-We are offering ADSs.
-Each ADS represents one ordinary share, \$0.0001 par value per share.
-We anticipate the initial public offering price per ADS will be between \$ and \$.
+We are offering 18,425,000 ADSs.
+Each ADS represents two ordinary shares, \$0.0001 par value per share.
+The initial public offering price per ADS is \$23.00.

 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-We will apply to list the ADSs on the Nasdaq Global Market, or Nasdaq, under the symbol "LEGN."
+The ADSs have been approved for listing on the Nasdaq Global Select Market, or Nasdaq, under the symbol "LEGN."